Law Firm in India

 8. The managing director should not obtain any undue gain by taking advantage of his position in the company.

-Liabilities of a Managing Director of a Company with respect to certain Statutes
+Liabilities of a company’s MD with respect to Statutes:

 Under the Negotiable Instruments Act, 1881

-The Supreme Court inter alia held that since the managing director, by virtue of its position, is in charge of and responsible for the conduct of the business of the company, they would get covered under Section 141 of the Negotiable Instruments Act, 1881 and hence liable to be prosecuted in an offence of cheque bouncing.
+The Supreme Court inter alia held that since the managing director, by virtue of its position, oversees and responsible for the conduct of the business of the company.
 This position was reiterated by the Hon’ble Supreme Court in the matter of National Small Industries Corp.
 Ltd. vs Harmeet Singh Paintal & Ors [(2010) 3 SCC 330]

 Under the Indian Penal Code, 1860

-The Hon’ble Supreme Court in the case of Narendra Kumar A. Baldota vs The State of Karnataka [(2022) 2 SCR 969] was concerned with a case where the Managing Director of a company was sought to be summoned by the Magistrate for offences allegedly committed by the company under certain provisions of the Prevention of Corruption Act, 1988 and the Indian Penal Code, 1860.
+In the matter of Narendra Kumar A. Baldota vs The State of Karnataka [(2022) 2 SCR 969] was concerned with a case where the Managing Director of a company was sought to be summoned by the Magistrate regarding offences and crimes committed by the company via provisions of Prevention of Corruption Act, 1988 and IPC 1860.
 The Supreme Court held that without attributing any specific role to the Managing Director, no criminal proceedings can be initiated against him.
 The Court further held that the Managing Director cannot be held vicariously liable for the offences committed by the company.

 Under the Income Tax Act, 1961

-The Hon’ble Delhi High Court in the matter of Varun Sood vs Asst.
+In the case of Varun Sood VS Asst.
 Commissioner of Income Tax [WP(C) No. 8577/2019] was concerned with a case where the Managing Director was sought to be prosecuted under Section 276B of the Income Tax Act, 1961 for being the ‘Principal Officer’ of the company in default.
-The Delhi High Court clarified the position that merely because a person holds the office of a Managing Director in the company, does not automatically mean that such person can be designated as the ‘Principal Officer’ of the company.
-It was further held that such a person’s involvement in the management and administration of the company ought to be established.
+The Delhi High Court clarified the position that merely because a person holds the office of a Managing Director in the company, does not automatically mean that such person shall be positioned as the ‘Principal Officer’ of that company.
+Such a person’s involvement in management of company should be established.

-It is thus important that before being appointed as Managing Director of a company, such person ought to completely familiarize themselves with the functioning of the company as well as the various roles and responsibilities that they would need to perform as a Managing Director.
+It is thus important that before being appointed as Managing Director of a company, such person ought to completely familiarize themselves with the functioning of the company as well as the duties and roles that they would need to perform as MD.

 How Can we Help You?